HasanAnabtawi/E-commerce-API/README.md

 Project Devloped using Asp.NET Core web Framework and using Entity Framework to interact with SQL server databse.
 JWT with Identity used the authentication and authoraization for the project.

-You can login to admin to genereate the JWT using the following:
+You can login to admin to generate the JWT using the following:
 Username: Hasan
 Password: Admin1234#

 **Thanks for reading,**

 **Hasan Anabtawi**